mfem/web/src/electromagnetics.md

 \end{align}$$

 The Boris algorithm, while not a symplectic method, provides long term accuracy by conserving volume in phase space.
-The algorithm updates the position in a single step but splits the momentum update into multiple steps:
+The algorithm updates the position in a single step but splits the momentum update into multiple steps between time levels $k$ and $k+1$:

 $$\begin{align}
   \vec{p}\_- & = \vec{p}\_k + \frac{q \Delta t}{2} \E\_k \\\\